 So what then are we to make of this all too common and all too often without issue degeneration?
 Take a look in the mirror, notice the wrinkles that may be on your forehead, and around your face (the pattern and depth all depending on your preferred emotional expressions).
 If you have spent a fair amount of time walking around in this life they may be deep set.
 This is degeneration, but it does not hurt or have problems.

-Often times, degenerative changes seen on radiographs and MRI’s may only be wrinkles on the inside.
+Often times, degenerative changes seen on imaging may only be wrinkles on the inside.

 All bodily systems will and do degrade, but the tipping point of where the bodies physical capacity to bear load and adapt is largely unknown.